 There are several unique groups in our department, firstly the Centre for Quantum Technologies (CQT), which originated in the physics department and is now a separate research centre, the first Research Centre of Excellence (RCE) funded by the Singapore government.
 Recently the Centre for Advanced 2D Materials and Graphene Research Centre was set up to spearhead graphene and 2D materials research.
 The Centre for Ion Beam Application (CIBA) is a unique entity, dedicated to ion beam applications.
 Many of our faculty members have very active research programmes and have produced high impact research work.
 Some of them hold editorial positions at prestigious journals and are elite members of professional organizations (such as APS or IoP fellows).

-The 2016 “QS world university ranking by subjects” has ranked NUS physics at the 18th position in the physics and astronomy category.
+The 2017 “QS world university ranking by subjects” has ranked NUS physics at the 25th position in the physics and astronomy category.
 Over the years, the research output produced by the department has grown quite strongly, as shown in figure 1 below.
-The figure indicates the number of top journal publications indexed by the Web of Science with an author/coauthor from our department.
+The figure indicates the number of journal publications indexed by the Web of Science with an author/coauthor from our department.
 Clearly, tremendous progress has been made.

-Figure 1 - The number of top journal publications from the department as indexed by the Web of Science.
+Figure 1 - The number of publications from the department as indexed by the Web of Science.
+The inset shows the number of citations in each year.